 4. Consolidate your debts with a personal loan

-For instance, if you are a government servant, Co-opbank Pertama (CBP) currently offers a promotional rate of 2.85% for a 10 years loan tenure.
-If you have other loans or credit card that has a higher interest rate than that, you can apply with CBP to save more on interest.
+For instance, if you are a government servant, Direct Lending offers many safe, affordable koperasi personal loan and approval as fast as 2 working days.
+If you have other loans or credit card that has a higher interest rate than that, you can apply a personal with a lower interest rate to help you save more on interest.

 5. Make use of credit card benefits

 If you have one (or more) of this ‘plastic money’, they can essentially do more than just buy things on a credit.
-Some credit cards allow you to move funds at 0% interest rate and that is called as balance transfer.
-Do take advantage on this as a balance transfer could help you to save up some money.
-For example, assuming that you have a credit card debt of RM15,000 and interest rate is 18% p.a.
-In a year you can save up to RM2,700 by just doing balance transfer.
+Some credit cards allow you to move funds at 0% interest rate and that is called a balance transfer.
+Do take advantage of this as a balance transfer could help you to save up some money.
+For example, assuming that you have a credit card debt of RM15,000 and the interest rate is 18% p.a.
+In a year you can save up to RM2,700 by just doing a balance transfer.